mapbox/cpp/glossary.md

 There is no perfect solution, other than only relying on profiling output to guide your understanding of a program and not letting it be the end-all word.
 But consider profiling a [profile build](#profile-build) for a binary that should give more trustworthy results than a debug builds](#debug-build) and more detailed [callstacks](#callstack) than a [release builds](#release-build).

 ## Debugging and Profiling

+### Profiling

+Profiling is a way to analyze or measure the performance of a program, to give you a better idea of what your program is actually doing when you run a process.
+Profiling can help measure things like memory usage, how often a particular function is called within a process, or how many threads are running.
+It is especially useful for determining how to best optimize a program.

+Check out [this guide](https://github.com/springmeyer/profiling-guide) for more information on how to profile.

 ### debug symbols